 The Jetdirect Inside firmware and System firmware components comprise the firmware on the system.
 They are shown as two separate components but they both share the same operating system (OS).
-The operating system is part of the Operational Environment.
 Both firmware components also contain an Embedded Web Server (EWS).

-The Jetdirect Inside firmware includes IPsec, a firewall, and the management functions for managing these network-related features.
+The Jetdirect Inside firmware includes IPsec and the management functions for managing network-related features.
 The Jetdirect Inside firmware also provides the network stack and drivers controlling the TOE's embedded Ethernet interface.